 Energy usage is certainly under the spotlight at present, so the deployment of equipment efficiency measures is very welcome.
 Many upgrades are taking place regarding onboard energy measurement and capability for energy storage.
 One technology likely to emerge as common across the entire electrified rail network is regenerative braking, a way of re-using electrical energy which is normally dissipated using conventional dynamic braking on electric trains.
 Reductions in carriage chassis weight and consequently, energy consumed, are becoming more important, with more light high-tech composites being used in construction.

 Projects abound here.
 A couple of examples are:

-- The £700 million electrification of the Great Western Main Line, with the second part of the project extending from Didcot to Bristol (some 75 miles) and then onwards through the Severn Tunnel to Cardiff.
+- The £700 million electrification project of the Great Western Main Line, with the second part of the project extending from Didcot to Bristol (some 75 miles) and then onwards through the Severn Tunnel to Cardiff

-- The massive Crossrail project in London, soon to enter into service, which will greatly increase the flow of rail traffic from West to East across the centre of the capital.
+- The massive Crossrail project in London, soon to enter into service, will greatly increase the flow of rail traffic from West to East across the centre of the capital

 Network Rail, the UK rail infrastructure operator, is working alongside train builders and associated suppliers to enhance the range of people, processes, and equipment needed for efficient widespread changes, with new generations of rolling stock and overhead cabling being implemented on an ongoing basis.
 Training has seen innovation as well, with the establishment of a National Skills Academy for Railway Engineering, whose aim is to standardise training much more widely.
 This will encourage qualifications which can be transferred to different working environments, as well as making sure that training (and recruitment) focuses on the precise skills needed by the industry.
 Engineering graduates and trainees need to believe, once again, that a career in the railways is a career with a future, especially given the fierce competition from other sectors.